charles-lunarg/vk-bootstrap/README.md

-# Vk-Bootstrap
+# vk-bootstrap

-A Vulkan utility library meant to jump start any Vulkan Application
+A utility library meant to jump start developing a Vulkan Application

 This library simplifies the tedious process of:

-* Instance Creation
+* Instance creation
-* Picking a Physical Device
+* Physical Device selection
-* Device Creation
+* Device creation
-* Getting Queues
+* Getting queues
-* Swapchain Creation
+* Swapchain creation

 It also adds several conveniences for:

 * Enabling validation layers
-* Adding a debug callback
+* Adding a debug callback messenger
+* Enabling extensions on a physical device
-* Select a gpu based on a set of criteria like features, extensions, memory, etc.
+* Select a gpu based on a set of criteria like features, extensions, memory, etc

 Read the [Getting Started](docs/getting_started.md) guide for a quick start on using `vk-bootstrap`